toomuchdesign/react-lemon-starter/README.md

 Install them on your browser (completely optional).

+### Hot modules replacement
+**[React's Hot loader](https://gaearon.github.io/react-hot-loader/)** is kept separated from production environment (please note that It's a dev dependency) by requiring it just in a dedicated application entrypoint (index.local.jsx) which is used only in development mode.

 ## Project structure
 Currently the project is organized by grouping files **by feature**: all files related to one feature are inside the same folder.